VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![image](https://github.com/user-attachments/assets/959a5b13-4dd0-484c-b064-758ae657ee00)

 This creates identical polygons "stacked" on top of each other, which can be “flattened” to remove all but one polygon for each parcel for analytical purposes.
 Unlike the building footprints methods, there is no visual distinction between unlanded structures and the common land.
-Because to this, parcel geometry is simpler to maintain.
+Because of this, parcel geometry is simpler to maintain.

 Image 4: Stacked Method Mapping of Condos | *Source: [Wisconsin Condo Stack Tool Guide](https://www.sco.wisc.edu/parcels/tools/CondoStack/Condo_Stack_Tool_Guide.pdf)*